valle3011/SFX-Helper-for-Krita/README.md

   *Warp*, *Cage* or *Perspective*.
 Tip: for a strong warp, first right-click the SFX layer and *Convert to Paint Layer* (rasterize); it then distorts more reliably.
-- **Polish:** gradient/glow on the fill, a double outline, a drop shadow – as additional layer effects.
+- **Polish:** gradient/glow on the fill or a double outline – as additional layer effects.
+(A basic **drop shadow** is now built in.)

+> Performance note: the list of system fonts is read **once and cached**, so the
+> docker stays responsive even with very large font collections.

 ---